An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 “Fellowships, in general, make for such a great transition from being a nurse to being an NP,” says Kaitlyn Chapin, MSN, AGNP-C, a past fellow of the VUMC Jerita Payne NP Fellowship program.
 “As the profession progresses, I think we’ll see more and more fellowships become available.
 I think that’s the direction that the advanced practice world is going.”

 Chapin grew up in the transplant world: her mother’s been a transplant nurse for twenty years.
 When Chapin got to nursing school, she worked part-time as a research assistant on transplant issues and went on to be Vanderbilt’s first transplant NP fellow.
-She’s now a lung transplant NP at VUMC.
+She’s now the lead NP in lung transplant at VUMC.

 “Some NPs, when they finish NP school, hesitate to specialize because they’re afraid they’ll lose their general knowledge and primary care skills,” Chapin says.
 “But even though I work in lung transplant as a transplant NP, I still manage a lot of general things with my patients; I’m still managing their diabetes; I’m still managing their hypertension.
 But I also get so many cool opportunities as a transplant NP.”

 A typical day for Chapin starts with the clinic, where she’ll see mostly post-transplant patients but occasionally pre-transplant patients, too.
-At noon, she’ll go back to her office, where she’ll write clinic notes and answer questions from nurses.
-Part of her responsibilities also includes reviewing lab results and imaging, such as CT scans and x-rays.
+At noon, she’ll return to her office, where she’ll write clinic notes and answer nurse questions.
+Her responsibilities include reviewing lab results and imaging, such as CT scans and X-rays.
 Chapin may need to alter a patient’s treatment or medication as a result.

 “The most rewarding part is getting to see our patients live their lives,” Chapin says.
 “Post-transplant, our patients get to meet their grandchildren.
 They get to see their kids graduate.
 They get to walk their daughters down the aisle.
 Seeing all the things they get to do, things that some people take for granted, that’s my favorite part.”